How it works – Equilibar back pressure regulators explained

 Unique pressure control features

 These back pressure regulators maintain the upstream pressure at their own inlet.
 They use patented technology to enable high precision and stability for controlling the pressure of your process.
 The regulators are particularly suitable for extreme temperatures, mixed-phase fluids, corrosive media and sanitary applications.
-Depending on process conditions, a wide range of materials is available for the body and the diaphragm, such as but not limited to (glass reinforced) PTFE, stainless steel 316, Hastelloy, zirconium for the diaphragm, and the same materials along with other polymeric materials for the body.
+Depending on process conditions, a wide range of materials is available for the body and the diaphragm.
+For the diaphragm this includes for example (glass reinforced) PTFE, stainless steel 316, Hastelloy, zirconium, and more.
+For the body, we can offer the same, along with other polymeric materials.
 Because of this, the performance of the Equilibar back pressure regulator is unparalleled in the industry!

 The back pressure regulator typically holds its upstream pressure within 0.2% to 0.5% of the applied reference.
 Setting a stable reference pressure is key to get the most out of the performance of your back pressure regulator and thus the best performance of your process.

 Applicable for demanding and even unknown process conditions

 In practice, the conditions under which future processes will operate are often unknown when preparing to build such an application.
 Equilibar back pressure regulators can be operated with broad variations in design specifications and therefore enable a wide variety of process parameters.

 Visit our products overview page on back pressure regulators to read more about the outstanding performance of our products compared to traditional devices and visit our applications page to learn more about the wide range of applications in which our products are being used.